torproject/sbws/docs/source/implementation.rst

   the git revision of that other repository.

 So next solution was to obtain the git revision at build/install time.
-To achive this, an script should be call from the installer or at runtime whenever `__version__` needs to be read.
+To achive this, an script should be called from the installer or at runtime whenever `__version__` needs to be read.

 While it could be implemented by us, there're two external tools that achive